 Go to the University Library's homepage and type your topic into the "Easy Search" box.
 You can also choose a subject area to include in your search using the drop-down menu.
 An "Advanced Search" will allow you to choose and search more than one subject area at a time.

-For popular topics, there may be a link to a Library Subject Guide at the top of the results.
+For popular topics, there may be a link to a Library Subject Guide at the top of the results (highlighted below).
 These guides contain links, introductory material, reference resources, and search strategies for researchers in different subject areas.

 The rest of the results page breaks your search results down based on the type of resource.
 The left column finds articles that contain the keywords you searched.
-The results in the center are from the Library Catalog, which includes print materials.
+The results in the center are from the Library Catalog, which includes both print and electronic materials.
 The right column suggests databases in subject areas related to your search, and gives contact information for a librarian who specializes in that subject.
-The bottom right searches general resources, like Google Scholar.

 You can do more detailed article searches within databases.
 Each database is different, but most will allow you to both skim the list of articles found and to narrow your results further using keywords and more searching.